 The County continued to modify programs to more effectively and efficiently provide the needed services to the residents of the county.
-These were provided to the public for review and comment and were recorded through the amendment process and have been submitted to HUD for review.
-Additionally, the County received more than \$7 million in additional CDBG-DR funding which was designated to Single Familty Housing Rehabilitation Program and Administration of the CDBG-DR program.
-This was also advertised to the public and has been included in the amendment for review by HUD.
+Additionally, the County received more than \$7 million in additional CDBG-DR funding which was designated to Single Family Housing Rehabilitation Program and Administration of the CDBG-DR program.
+This was also advertised to the public and has been included in the amendment approved by HUD.

 Ongoing administration and program management was also performed during the period.